-In 2010-11 around 6.6 million tonnes of organic waste was sent to landfill and included food waste, biosolids, green waste and timber.
-When organic waste decomposes in landfills, it produces a gas known as 'landfill gas' which consists of about 55 per cent methane.
+In 2014-15 around 6.5 million tonnes of organic waste was sent to landfill and included food waste, biosolids, green waste and timber.
+When organic waste decomposes in landfills, it produces a gas known as 'landfill gas' which consists of about 55% methane.
 Methane is a much more damaging greenhouse gas than carbon dioxide (CO2).
 It's also smelly and highly flammable.

 Most major landfill sites in towns try to capture landfill gas which can be used to generate energy.
-Australian landfills captured 28 per cent of landfill gases in 2008.
+Australian landfills captured 285 of landfill gases in 2008.

 Organic material sent to landfill would be better composted at home or dropped off to your local green waste recycler.
 Check with your local council or Planet Ark's RecyclingNearYou to find out about organic waste facilities in your area.